blog-dovydasvenckus/blog/_posts/2017-08-16-lets-encrypt.md

 <img src="/assets/images/firefox-no-cert.png">

 I'm sure that we all have seen this window more than once.
-To use HTTPS you must have an SSL certificate configured.
+After you created an app with your sweat and tears it's time to deploy it.
+And to avoid this ugly window you will need to acquire SSL certificate that web browser will trust.

 In my experience SSL certificates were a pain in the ass.
 You had to acquire them by buying, and you had to configure your http server to use the certificate.

 ## Let's encrypt - the game changer
-Let's encrypt is certificate authority.
+[Let's encrypt](https://letsencrypt.org/) is certificate authority.
 It is a non profit organization that provides *domain validation certificates* for free.

 Even better, it provides free SSL certificates in a fully automated way.
 It uses